-Radiologic Technology will use Canvas to deliver course materials to students as of June 2021.
+Radiologic Technology will use Canvas to deliver course materials.
 In order to login to the online Canvas LMS, students will need a Kent State FlashLine User Name ID and password.
 Students can login to Canvas through a student FlashLine account.